 20. Clara Harris of Houston, Texas

 Clara Harris knew her husband was cheating and wanted private investigators to prove it.
-When she learns they're at a hotel, Clara rushes to confront her husband and his mistress.
-Once there she ran over her husband with her Mercedes.
-She's serving a 20 year sentence in a Texas prison.
+When she learned they were at a hotel, Clara rushed to confront her husband and his mistress.
+Once there, she ran over her husband with her Mercedes.
+She's serving a 20-year sentence in a Texas prison.

 21. Betty Broderick of Redding, California

 Betty Broderick had worked hard and raised a family while putting her husband through law school.
 A few years later, he rewarded her by leaving her for his much younger mistress.
 Betty snapped and killed them both as they lay sleeping.
 Today, she is serving life in a California prison.

 Marie Noe gave birth to ten children; none survived.
 She got away with murdering eight of them until an investigative reporter published an article more than 20 years later questioning the deaths.
 She was sentenced to 20 years probation.
 Now in her 80s, Marie continues to live in her Philadelphia home.

 23. Susie Newsom of Greensboro, North Carolina

 Susie Newsom was in love with her first cousin, Fritz.
 Her ex-husband planned to gain custody of their sons because of the relationship.
 When she learned their families supported him, Fritz murdered them.
 Nearing capture by police, the incestuous couple detonated a car bomb, killing them and Susie's sons.

 Jessica McCord was angry when Alan Bates divorced her.
 In retaliation, she used their children as pawns and interfered with his visitation.
 When he remarried and sought custody, Jessica decided Alan and his new wife had to die.
 Jessica is now serving life without parole in an Alabama prison.